KenzoDu/RAG-explore_examples-BTBU/README.md

 raw_documents = pdf_to_documents(file_path)
 ```
 #### 2.Split/Chunk
+Document Chunking:Text splitter will split files or text into chunks to prevent the file information from exceeding LLM tokens.
+The tools commonly used in this step are RecursiveCharacterTextSplitter and CharacterTextSplitter.
+The difference is that RecursiveCharacterTextSplitter will also recursively split the text into smaller blocks if the block size exceeds the specified threshold.

+🔸chunk_size: Determines the maximum number of characters in each chunk when splitting text.
+It specifies the size or length of each block.

+🔸chunk_overlap: Determines the number of characters that overlap between consecutive blocks when splitting text.
+It specifies how much of the previous block should be included in the next block.

-Document Chunking:Because the original document is too long to be directly input into our large model, the document needs to be cut into small pieces first.
+Because the original document is too long to be directly input into our large model, the document needs to be cut into small pieces first.
 Langchain also provides many built-in text segmentation tools.
 Here we use RecursiveCharacterTextSplitter, set chunk_size to 500, and chunk_overlap to 50 to ensure text continuity between chunks.

 Langchain also provides a variety of text-splitter for you to choose.<a href="https://python.langchain.com/v0.2/docs/how_to/#text-splitters">(Text Splitters)</a>.